-Under this law, employers are expected to provide a clean room equipped with a refrigerator to store breast milk, a comfortable chair and an area for changing the baby.
-Mothers should be allowed an approximated 40 minute break every four hours to facilitate breastfeeding.
+Under this law, employers are expected to provide a clean room equipped with a refrigerator to store breast milk, a comfortable chair, and an area for changing the baby.
+Mothers should be allowed an approximately 40-minute break every four hours to facilitate breastfeeding.

-The new requirements adds a new responsibility to real estate developers and those leasing space to push to make breast feeding mothers more comfortable.
+The new requirements add a new responsibility to real estate developers and those leasing space to push to make breastfeeding mothers more comfortable.
 The critical importance of breastfeeding to children cannot be underscored since it provides the healthiest start to life and helps with bonding for mother and child.